-In 50, 60, 70 years from now, none of us will be here.
-No one will remember, and no one will care whether you lived your life just paying the bills and watching reality tv, or if you chased something that stoked your fire.
+Decades from now, none of us will be here.
+No one will remember, and no one will care whether you lived your life just paying the bills and watching reality television, or if you chased down your own version of the immigrant dream.

-Even historical greats like Lincoln and Edison are now a blip on the radar screen.
+Historical greats of the past are now a blip on the radar screen, profiled in only books and memories.
 Unless you cure cancer or eradicate poverty, you will be too.
 So what’s stopping you?

 Seriously, if my two little, tiny Italian grandparents can come to America and create their own world with all their obstacles, what excuse can the rest of us possibly have?

 Feel free to share via Twitter and/or Facebook.
 You can get free updates to content at this site by subscribing by email or feed reader.